Extremelyd1/HKMP/README.md

 Playing multiplayer with people on your LAN is straightforward, but playing over the internet requires some extra work.
 Namely, the port of the hosted game should be forwarded in your router to point to the device you are hosting on.
 Alternatively, you could use software to facilitate extending your LAN, such as [Hamachi](https://vpn.net).

+The interface can also be hidden by pressing a key-bind (right ALT by default).
+This key-bind can be changed in the config for the mod, which can be found at the following locations depending on OS:
+- **Windows**: `%appdata%\..\LocalLow\Team Cherry\Hollow Knight\HKMP.GlobalSettings.json`
+- **Mac**: `~/Library/Application Support/unity.Team Cherry.Hollow Knight/HKMP.GlobalSettings.json`
+- **Linux**: `~/.config/unity3d/Team Cherry/Hollow Knight/HKMP.GlobalSettings.json`

+The key-binds are stored in integer form, to find which key corresponds to which integer, please consult [this gist](https://gist.github.com/Extremelyd1/4bcd495e21453ed9e1dffa27f6ba5f69).

 ### Settings
 The interface of the mod also contains a settings menu.